YC-YOON/DeepDive-Project-/README.md

-# Predicting Unemployment Rate in California
+# Unemployment Rate Prediction in California

+Unemployment rates are critical indicators of economic health, providing valuable insights into labor market dynamics and influencing policy decisions.
+California, one of the largest and most economically diverse states in the United States, has a complex labor market shaped by various demographic, geographic, and economic factors.
+Accurate prediction of unemployment rates in California is essential for policymakers, businesses, and researchers to make informed decisions and implement effective strategies.

 ## Team Members
 - Xinrui Chen - xinruic2@illinois.edu
 - MJ Cho - minjae5@illinois.edu
 - Claire Chou - czchou2@illinois.edu
 - Young Chul Yoon - ycyoon2@illinois.edu

-## Problem Statement
-This project aims to leverage a dataset containing statistics on the total labor force, unemployment, and employment figures to develop a predictive model.
-By analyzing these features, we hope to forecast employment trends in California over the coming decade, aiding individuals in making informed decisions about their options within the state.

-# Unemployment Rate Prediction in California

-Unemployment rates are critical indicators of economic health, providing valuable insights into labor market dynamics and influencing policy decisions.
-California, one of the largest and most economically diverse states in the United States, has a complex labor market shaped by various demographic, geographic, and economic factors.
-Accurate prediction of unemployment rates in California is essential for policymakers, businesses, and researchers to make informed decisions and implement effective strategies.

 ## Project Overview